Digant312/text-file-stats-api/README.md

 - It follow trunk based deployment strategy, "main" is a default branch.
 - All developers should create a brach from "main" and need to keep in sync with it.
-- This project follows routes -> controller -> service -> model structure.
+- This project follows routes -> controller -> service -> model design pattern.
 - Responsibility at each layer:
   - Router: defines end-point routes for different entity - file, user, team etc.
   - Controller: does required validation - authentication check, input validation, etc. , calls business service, handle errors and returns response.
   - Service: Contains business logic.
   - Model: Handles data transactions - storing/fetching data from database.
+- Have API versioning implemented.
+Currently only v1 version routes available.
 - It does not have authentication and swagger documentation in place as of now.
 - API end-point has allowed CORS for all domains for testing.